What Does Under Contract Mean?

 If you have fallen in love with a house under contract, don’t worry, all is not lost.
 All the terms of the contract must be met for the sale to close, and this certainly doesn’t always happen.
 It’s not uncommon for a deal to fall through in the under contract stage for any number of reasons.
 Typically, a sale may not make it to closing for reasons such as the buyer being unsatisfied with the result of a house inspection, the buyer’s financing falling through, or an appraisal that comes back considerably lower than the sales price.

 Technically, yes, a seller can accept another offer while the home is under contract.
 That being said, a seller generally cannot just cancel or back out of a contract, because a higher offer has come along, as a fully executed contract is legally binding.
 Realistically, it depends on the terms of the contract, but in most cases, a seller would only be able to accept a backup in case the initial deal falls through.

-There are loads of reasons why a deal might fall through, so if you want to take a shot at scoring your dream home, putting in a backup offer can help you secure it before it goes back on the market.
+If the seller is willing to accept a backup offer for their under contract house, it's time to make one.
+A backup offer can help you secure it before it goes back on the market.
 Speak to your real estate agent about the best way to enter a backup offer, you’ll want to make it attractive to the seller, but you don’t want to be so eager that you bid way over the asking price.